Facts about John Wayne

 John Wayne Biography

-John Wayne was honored with a United States postage stamp released in April of 2004… John Wayne was married three times, all to Latinas… John Wayne was the uncle of heavyweight boxer Tommy Morrison, who also starred in the movie Rocky V… John Wayne did not serve in World War II; though he was within draft age (34) at the time of Pearl Harbor, he was eventually classified 3-A (deferred for family dependency — Wayne had four children) and later 2-A (deferred in the national interest).
+John Wayne was honored with a United States postage stamp released in April of 2004… John Wayne was married three times: to Josephine Alicia Saenz (from 1933 until their divorce in 1945), to Esperanza Baur (from 1946 until their divorce in 1954), and to Pilar Pallete (from 1954 until his death in 1979).
+He had seven children with his three wives… John Wayne was the uncle of heavyweight boxer Tommy Morrison, who also starred in the movie Rocky V… John Wayne did not serve in World War II; though he was within draft age (34) at the time of Pearl Harbor, he was eventually classified 3-A (deferred for family dependency — Wayne had four children at the time) and later 2-A (deferred in the national interest).
 The issue is a touchy one, and Wayne was never classified 4-F, although many of Wayne’s fans insist that he was or should have been due to an old football knee injury, a bad ear, or a chronic back injury… A heavy smoker, Wayne recorded a famous anti-smoking TV ad after being diagnosed with lung cancer… After surving lung cancer and heart surgery, John Wayne developed gastric cancer, his final illness.